divtxt/lockd/README.md

     -d '{"name":"Foo"}'
 ```

-Try to lock the same name again and you should get an error (409 Conflict ?).
+Try to lock the same name again and you should get a 409 Conflict error.

 To check if an entry is locked: